 Here you will find information on the types of workplace which require ventilation, the laws surrounding adequate workplace ventilation and how to go about introducing the right amount of ventilation to your own workplace.

-Why is workplace ventilation important?
+Why is ventilation important in your workplace?

 Regulations surrounding workplace ventilation have been put in place for good reason.
 When adhered to, any hot, humid or stale air within the space will be replaced with clean air at the right rate.